 c.
 PL 311 (Ethical Problems in Business) in Division V

-The Boler School offers minors in economics and business as well as sequences in accountancy, human resources management, and marketing.
+The Boler College offers minors in economics and business as well as sequences in accountancy, human resources management, and marketing.

 Minor in Economics

 The minor in economics is discussed in detail in the section on Economics on pages 188-189.

 Minor in Entrepreneurship

 The interdisciplinary minor in entrepreneurship is described on pages 217-218.

 Minor in Business